 Here are 5 niches that make money - and some super cool peeps

-- Paul Scrives aka "Scrivs" - Mentor to the Billionaire Blog Club community.
+- Paul Scrives aka "Scrivs" - Mentor to the Billionaire Blog Club and Dare to Conquer community.
 If you're dead serious on making this blogging thing work, there is no other way to do it the right way.

 Start Small and Grow

 To really have a successful blog, read this post here where I talk all about it.
 In this post today, I showcased bloggers who are at different levels of success with their blogs.
 I hope you know that it takes tremendous amounts of work to get to where you want to be.
 However, the rewards are worth it - so very much worth it.